digipres/publications/ipres/ipres-2019/papers/coretrustsealcertified-repositories.md

   be carried out at collectionor repository-level, and to what extent CoreTrustSeal certification can be considered positioning TDRs as enabling FAIR data.
 creators:
-- Recker, Jonas
+- Jonas Recker
-- Mokrane, Mustapha
+- Mustapha Mokrane
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079920/download
 grand_parent: iPRES